MaybeSako/pyqt-practice/README.md

 # scraping-practice
-Get sponsors of 42 Tokyo
+- Scraper for the sponsors of 42 Tokyo
+- JavaScript Selenium scraper